pyscript/pyscript/docs/howtos/http-requests.md

 for more information.

 # Example
-We will make async HTTP requests to [JSONPlaceholder](https://jsonplaceholder.typicode.com/) fake API using `pyfetch`.
+We will make async HTTP requests to [JSONPlaceholder](https://jsonplaceholder.typicode.com/)'s fake API using `pyfetch`.
-First we write a helper function in pure python that makes a request and returns the response.
+First we write a helper function in pure `Python` that makes a request and returns the response.
 This function makes it easier to make specific types of requests with the most common parameters.

-## Python convenience function
+## `Python` convenience function

 ```python
 from pyodide.http import pyfetch, FetchResponse